Storage Wars: Rene Nezhoda and Casey Nezhoda

-Rene Nezhoda and Casey Nezhoda, also known as The Bargain Hunters (seasons 4-present): The husband-and-wife team joined the show during season four, and became main buyers in season five.
-A native of Germany, Rene owned the Bargain Hunters thrift store in Poway, California near San Diego until its closing in 2021.
+Rene Nezhoda’ and Casey Nezhoda, also known as The Bargain Hunters (seasons 4-16): The husband-and-wife team joined the show during season 4, and became main buyers in season 5.
+A native of Germany, Rene owned the Bargain Hunters thrift store in Poway, California, near San Diego until its closing in 2021.
 As of the eleventh season, Casey only appears as a semi-regular cast member, with Rene often attending the auctions by himself.
-They have one child.
+They have one child, Tatiana, who has accompanied both parents on several episodes between her teenage and college age years.

 Mary Padian

-Mary Padian, also known as The Junkster (seasons 5–13): A former regular of the spin-off series Storage Wars: Texas, Padian joined the cast in season five, appearing in three episodes while on a visit to Long Beach in January 2014.
+Mary Padian, also known as The Junkster (seasons 5–13, 17-present): A former regular of the spin-off series Storage Wars: Texas, Padian joined the cast in season 5, appearing in three episodes while on a visit to Long Beach in January 2014.
 In the sixth season, Padian became a main buyer.
 Mary Padian is the proprietor of Mary's Finds, an antique and furniture restoration business.
 Several episodes have shown Padian restoring items taken from the units she has purchased, through to the sale to the intended buyer.
 Padian is close friends with Ivy Calvin, who she often calls "BFF".
 In season 12, she teams up with Jenny Grumbles, a former Storage Wars: Texas buyer, to purchase a unit.
 In season 13, Padian was a guest on the first episode.

 Kenny Crossley

-Kenny Crossley (seasons 10–): Having formerly appeared as a recurring guest throughout seasons two to four, Crossley returned in the tenth season to become one of the main buyers.
+Kenny Crossley (seasons 10–): Having formerly appeared as a recurring guest throughout seasons 2 to 4, Crossley returned in the tenth season to become one of the main buyers.
 Crossley hails from New Orleans, Louisiana, where he worked for the Sheriff's Department.
 Leaving law enforcement behind, Crossley moved out to Los Angeles, California, where he managed storage facilities.
 Crossley initially formed an early alliance with Barry Weiss, after helping him to open a jammed locker.
 The pair became close friends, with Crossley even going on to appear with Weiss in Barry'd Treasure and Storage Wars: Barry Strikes Back.
 Outside of storage units, Crossley owns a business making his own pralines, and owns a clothing line with the tag "Kenny Do It?", many designs of which he is often seen wearing on the show.